How Much Does It Cost to Build a Mobile App?

 - Cut the feature list ruthlessly for v1 — every "nice to have" is design, build, test and maintenance cost.

 - Choose the right team, not the cheapest rate.
-A senior team that scopes well usually costs less in total than a cheap one that needs everything re-specified.
+A senior team that scopes well usually costs less in total than a cheap one that needs everything re-specified — our checklist for choosing a development company covers what to vet before you sign.

 - Plan for the store and beyond.
 Factor in app-store review and launch requirements (see Apple's App Store Review Guidelines) and ongoing maintenance from day one.